webino/WebinoDbDump/README.md

 ## Features

-  - Dump an entire database into an SQL file
+  - Dump an entire database into a SQL file
-  - Load an SQL file into a database
+  - Load a SQL file into a database

 ## Setup